A new set of tools for goodness-of-fit validation: Composite null hypothesis

 Now, given $\ensuremath{n}$ and $\ensuremath{\alpha}$, find by the Monte Carlo method a value $\ensuremath{a=a(n,\alpha;\tilde{\beta})}$ such that, under $\ensuremath{\mathbb{H}}$, $\ensuremath{\textrm{pr}(A(a(n,\alpha;\tilde{\beta}))=1)\geq1-\alpha}$.
 Finally, let $t(n,\alpha)$ be the $\alpha$-level critical value of ${\mathcal T}_n$ and set

 Notice that the penalty in the case $\mathcal{T}_{n}> t(n,\alpha)$ differs from that in (\ref{eq:expression for E(alpha)}).
-The reason for this is explained in Appendix B. $\tilde{Q}(\alpha)$ can be seen as an adaptation of the selection rule $A$ in Ledwina \& Wy{\l}upek (2015) introduced in the context of data driven test associated with transformed Hermite polynomials.
+The reason for this is explained in Appendix~B. $\tilde{Q}(\alpha)$ can be seen as an adaptation of the selection rule $A$ in Ledwina \& Wy{\l}upek (2015) introduced in the context of data driven test associated with transformed Hermite polynomials.

 With these notations, the data driven GoF $\chi^{2}$-type test statistic for the null hypothesis $\mathbb{H}$ takes the form $\mathcal{P}_{\tilde{Q}(\alpha)}(\tilde{\beta})$.
-Some of its critical values $\tilde{c}(n,\alpha)$ are listed in Appendix B and others can be obtained via linear interpolation or Monte Carlo simulations.
-The following proposition is proved in Appendix D.2.
+Some of its critical values $\tilde{c}(n,\alpha)$ are listed in Appendix~B and others can be obtained via linear interpolation or Monte Carlo simulations.
+The following proposition and remark are proved in Appendix~D.2 and Appendix~D.3 respectively.

 \begin{customprop}{2} Let $F(\cdot)$ be an alternative in the sense of Section 3.2 to the Gaussian null model.
 Assume that the fourth moment of $F(\cdot)$ exists and is finite.
 Moreover, assume that $F(\cdot)$ possesses a bounded density $f(\cdot)$ with respect to the Lebesgue measure on $\mathbb R$.
 Further assume that $\ensuremath{\tilde{\beta}}$ is the MLE for $\ensuremath{\beta}$.
 Finally, let $S(n)\rightarrow \infty$ and $D(n)= o(n^{1/2})$ as $n \rightarrow \infty$.
 Then, the test rejecting for large values of $\mathcal{P}_{\tilde{Q}(\alpha)}(\tilde{\beta})$ is consistent under $F(\cdot)$. \end{customprop}